-While The Vegan Society will wait for the publication of the BSACI report before making a full statement, we want to reassure vegans and other people who enjoy plant milks that, when consumed as part of a balanced plant-based diet, these products are safe and can provide a healthy alternative to dairy milk, with well-recognised benefits for many people.
+The Vegan Society wants to reassure vegans and other people who enjoy plant milks that, when consumed as part of a balanced plant-based diet, these products are safe and can provide a healthy alternative to dairy milk, with well-recognised benefits for many people.

 As reported by the UK Government’s Scientific Advisory Committee on Nutrition (SACN) and Committee on Toxicity (COT) in their ‘Guidance on plant-based alternatives to dairy milk’ (published 16 July 2025), unsweetened and fortified soya, almond, and oat milks are an acceptable and safe alternative to cow’s milk from the age of one.